cytoscape/cytoscape-manual/docs/Launching_Cytoscape.md

 Cytoscape is a Java application verified to run on the Linux, Windows, and Mac OS X platforms.
-Although not officially supported, other UNIX platforms such as Solaris or FreeBSD may run Cytoscape if Java version 8 or later is available for the platform.
+Although not officially supported, other UNIX platforms such as Solaris or FreeBSD may run Cytoscape if Java version 8 is available for the platform.

 <a id="system_requirements"> </a>
 ## System Requirements